 Why is age seven an ideal time for a first visit to the orthodontist?
 Why does the American Association of Orthodontics recommend an initial screening visit at age seven?

 In most seven-year-old children, the permanent upper and lower incisors (front teeth) as well as the six-year molars (first molars) have erupted.
 This is the first opportunity for an orthodontist to evaluate the bite relationship of the front and back teeth.
-Based on Drs.
-Lewis’ or Thieberg’s clinical exam of the jaws and teeth, treatment may or may not be recommended at this age.
+Based on Dr. Thieberg’s clinical exam of the jaws and teeth, treatment may or may not be recommended at this age.
 If no treatment is necessary, periodic “check-ups” to ensure proper growth and development of the permanent dentition are scheduled; these visits are complimentary.
 Some terms for treatment in the mixed dentition (before all of the permanent teeth erupt) are early treatment, phase I, or interceptive treatment.

 Why are so many young kids wearing braces these days?
 What orthodontic problems are best treated early or in younger children?